 These acids are what we call chemical exfoliants, and they’re often claimed to be the best form of exfoliation.
 In a nutshell, chemical exfoliation works by using compounds that can penetrate deep into the skin, unclogging the dirt within the pores, and sloughing off dead skin cells.

 What are exfoliating acids?

-Exfoliating acids are certain molecular compounds that work on the surface, as well as deep within the skin to treat acne, acne scars, blackheads, whiteheads, inflammation, pigmentation or uneven skin tone, and even irritation.
+Exfoliating acids are molecular compounds that work on the surface as well as deep within the skin to treat acne, acne scars, blackheads, whiteheads, inflammation, pigmentation, uneven skin tone, and irritation.

-Chemical exfoliation is sometimes recommended over physical exfoliants, such as a scrub or peel-off product, because they’re able to get to the root cause of problems such as acne, blackheads, and whiteheads without being unnecessarily harsh on the surface of the skin.
+Chemical exfoliation is sometimes recommended over physical exfoliants like a scrub or peel-off product, because they’re able to get to the root cause of problems like acne, blackheads, and whiteheads without being unnecessarily harsh on the surface of the skin.

 When we talk about exfoliating acid, that’s where different types come in.
 We have AHAs and BHAs, but there are also PHAs.
 Some forms of AHAs such as glycolic, lactic, and malic acid are found in skincare products whose main purpose isn’t necessarily exfoliation, and the same goes for salicylic acid.